vmware/photon/content/en/docs-v5/administration-guide/pmd-nextgen/photon-mgmtd-web-REST-API/user-group-host-management.md

 #### Get all Group Details ####

-To fetch all the group details, use the following command in the the `pmctl` tool.
+To fetch all the group details, use the following command in the `pmctl` tool.

 	>pmctl status group